 FAQ # 5 - What is the Special Education: Mild Interventions (Teaching All Learners) Program?

-Hanover offers a dual certification program for P-12 Special Education (Mild Intervention) that is completed in conjunction with either a K-6 or a 5-1 or a P-12 teacher certification.
+Hanover offers a dual certification program for P-12 Special Education (Mild Intervention) that is completed in conjunction with either a K-6 or a 5-12 or a P-12 teacher certification.
 Indiana licensed teachers may also complete this coursework as classes are held in the evening during the academic year and online in Hanover's two summer sessions.
 The Mild Interventions program is not a stand-alone program and must be paired with one of the above content area programs for certification.

 FAQ # 6 - What is the placement rate for Hanover's certified graduates?

-Of the licensed graduates from 2004-2020, more than 99% were hired to teach in public or private schools beginning the fall after their graduation.
+Of the licensed graduates from 2004-2023, more than 99% were hired to teach in public or private schools beginning the fall after their graduation.
 Other program completers have chosen graduate school or to work for entities like the Boys and Girls Clubs, Purdue 4H Educators, our national parks, teaching abroad, working in education curriculum at museums and camps, teaching preschool, as well as a host of other teaching opportunities.

 FAQ # 7 - If I decide classroom teaching is not for me, do I have to get a teacher's license?

 We very strongly urge that all our certified program completers obtain Indiana licensing immediately following graduation.
 Licensing requirements do change frequently and at the time of your program completion you are qualified to obtain an Indiana teaching license after passing the Indiana licensing exams ETS Praxis in Development/Pedagogy "Principles of Learning and Teaching" for the appropriate grade levels, as well as in the content area/licensure subject.
+Since these are required for the Decision Points, we recommend going ahead and applying for the license.

 FAQ # 8 - Can I teach outside of Indiana?